JCCelocia/SSP-MS2/README.md

 ---

-## 🆕 What's New - Welcome Screen

-The application now features a **professional welcome screen** that greets users when they launch the application!

-### Features of the Welcome Screen:
-- **Visual greeting** with toolkit branding
-- **Interactive module cards** with color-coded themes:
-  - 💻 System Info (Blue) - Monitor system resources
-  - 🌐 Network Traffic (Green) - Capture network packets
-  - 🔍 Port Scanner (Orange) - Scan ports and services
-  - ℹ️ About (Purple) - Learn about the toolkit
-- **One-click access** to any module
-- **Educational disclaimer** reminder
-- **Course information** display
-- **Modern dark theme** matching the application

-### User Experience:
-1. Launch the application with `python main.py`
-2. See the welcome screen with module selection cards
-3. Click any "Open [Module]" button to jump directly to that tool
-4. Use the sidebar to navigate between modules at any time
-5. Return to the welcome screen by clicking "Welcome" in the sidebar

----

 ## Overview

 Local Security Toolkit is an educational cybersecurity application designed for system monitoring and authorized security testing.
-It provides a modern, dark-themed GUI for performing common security assessments and system diagnostics.
+It provides a modern, dark-themed GUI with an intuitive welcome screen for performing common security assessments and system diagnostics.

 **Purpose:** Educational and authorized security testing only